Description

 Which means for our asset as example:

-• The maximum days under water over 5 years of iPath Series B S&P 500 VIX Mid-Term Futures ETN is 1176 days, which is greater, thus worse compared to the benchmark SPY (488 days) in the same period.
+• Looking at the maximum time in days below previous high water mark of 1197 days in the last 5 years of iPath Series B S&P 500 VIX Mid-Term Futures ETN, we see it is relatively greater, thus worse in comparison to the benchmark SPY (488 days)

-• Looking at maximum time in days below previous high water mark in of 613 days in the period of the last 3 years, we see it is relatively larger, thus worse in comparison to SPY (488 days).
+• Looking at maximum time in days below previous high water mark in of 634 days in the period of the last 3 years, we see it is relatively greater, thus worse in comparison to SPY (488 days).

 AveDuration: